 Two lines on the Milwaukee County Bus System service the airport: the GreenLine which will take you along the east side of Milwaukee and Route 80 which travels along the west side.
 Both routes lead to the Bayshore Town Center and Milwaukee Area Technical College (MATC) Downtown Campus.
 You'll find the bus stop when you exit the doors at Baggage Claim 1.
 One-way fare is $2.25 and you can either pay in cash or buy a pass at the vending machine located inside the airport near Carousel 1.

-GO Riteway is the only shuttle service at Mitchell International Airport.
-The reservation desk is near Baggage Claim.
-You can either book your trip ahead of time using this link on the company's website or at the desk upon arrival.
+GO Riteway is the only shuttle service at Mitchell International Airport and you can arrange for transport directly to your hotel, whether it's in downtown Milwaukee or Chicago.
+The reservation desk is near Baggage Claim 1, but you can also book your trip ahead of time using the company's website.
 Rates for a shared shuttle are $15 one-way and $29 round-trip between downtown Milwaukee and the airport.

 When Is the Best Time to Travel Milwaukee?

 Notorious for its snowy winters, the Midwest is one of the best regions in the U.S. for snow sports.
 Ski season in Wisconsin typically lasts from late November to early April.
 If you'd rather avoid the low temperatures and knee-deep snow, plan your trip for the summer, when the beaches fill up and city comes alive with cultural festivals like Pridefest, Summerfest, the Lakefront Festival of Art, and the Locust Street Festival of Music & Art.
 Hotel rates do tend to go up at this time, but you can save money by visiting during the shoulder season in the spring or fall.